 There can be no doubt that overweight and obesity is a pandemic in the developed world.

 The European Union produced figures on obesity for member nations from 2008/2009, published in 2011.2British women ‘the fattest in Europe’ They showed that British women had the highest incidence of obesity at 23.9%.
 British men came second with 22.1%, behind Malta at 24.7%.
-However, the following, rather newer table, suggests Hungary and Portugal are now ahead of us.
+However, the following, rather newer table, suggests others are now ahead of us.

 It is thought that about 40% of weight is due to genetics and hence 60% is due to environmental factors.
 Both sides in the debate seemed to be eager not to blame the individual but to blame the genes or environment.
-I find this a very negative approach which suggests that the individual is powerless to do anything.
-This is obviously untrue.
+This does not mean that the individual is powerless to do anything.
+That is obviously untrue.
 An article called 6Obesity Epidemic and Junk Food Consumption Go Hand in Hand makes it clear that junk food has much to do with obesity.
-It clearly contributes to a poor gut biome which we have seen has an adverse effect on weight.
-The genetics of the British population have not changed much in the past 60 years.
-The incidence of obesity has changed enormously.
-Therefore, it is not just the genes that are to blame.
+It clearly contributes to a poor gut biome which we have seen has in Basics of Nutrition has an adverse effect on weight.

 Several medical institutions have declared obesity to be a disease rather than a choice.
 7 Is Obesity a Disease or a Choice?
 The causes have many factors and a multi-faceted approach is required.
 It is still up to the individual to do things for himself.
 Eat a good diet of proper food rather than take-aways.
 Keep fat and sugar down and limit processed food.
 Keep fibre up.
 Maintain healthy exercise.
 It is all too easy to become overweight or obese today, but it is up to the individual to correct it.